LukasCBossert/hu-berlin-bundle/README.md

 * letter (`HUBerlin-letter.cls`)

 ## Installation of the bundle
-`archaeologie` is part of the distributions [MiKTeX](http://www.miktex.org) and [TeXLive](http://www.tug.org/texlive) -- thus, you can easily install it using the respective package manager.
+`HUBerlin` is part of the distributions [MiKTeX](http://www.miktex.org) and [TeXLive](http://www.tug.org/texlive) -- thus, you can easily install it using the respective package manager.
 If you would like to
-install `archaeologie` into your local folder  manually, do the following:
+install `HUBerlin-bundle` into your local folder  manually, do the following:
 Go to your terminal, browse to the folder of this bundle and run

 ```